 Different models of deployment

-– Regular patrols for early detection, like the Predator drones on the USA/Mexico border
+- Regular patrols for early detection, like Predator drones on the USA/Mexico border

 - Persistent surveillance of hotspots

-– Ad hoc incident respond with remote robotics intervention
+- Ad hoc incident response with remote robotics intervention

 Depending on the deployment requirement different UAV models may be selected to meet specific mission requirements.